mjshelton12/MJs-Escape-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Escape App is a text style game that is played within a browser page.
 The user navigates around a home using button prompts to find what item(s) they need to escape.

+This repository is a continued development by MJ Shelton.
+She chose to continue the project in order to further work on the app's functionality, user experience, and gameplay.
+None of the work seen here would have been posible without the hours of hard work put in by the original group memebers.

 <br>